LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/statements-to-agent.md

 Human agents can send private messages within a conversation.
 This allows agents to privately seek guidance from managers.
 In turn, it also allows managers to provide that guidance privately.
 More on this [here](https://knowledge.liveperson.com/contact-center-management-messaging-operations-private-messages-overview.html/).

 Bots can send private messages too.
 You can design a bot to send a private message at any time in the conversation flow.
+Typically though, you'll want to do this just before a transfer to a human agent.

 <img style="width:450px" src="img/ConvoBuilder/statements_privatemsg1.png">